kpraveen457/gpdb/gpdb-doc/markdown/utility_guide/ref/gpsync.html.md

 -a
 :   Sync source and target directories in archival mode.

+-r
+:    Copies data recursively (but don’t preserve timestamps and permission while transferring data).

+-c
+:   Copy the files that have identical sizes and modification times, skip to copy files based on checksum, not modification time and size.

 -J character
 :   The `-J` option allows you to specify a single character to substitute for the hostname in the `copy from` and `copy to` destination strings.
 If `-J` is not specified, the default substitution character is an equal sign \(`=`\).